milosmrda/elementary-panel-logomark/README.md

 killall wingpanel; wingpanel &"
 ```

-## logo switching

-To try a different logo, paste a command from the table in step 1, then run `bash -c "killall wingpanel; wingpanel &"`.

 ## reversal

 To revert to the default "Applications" text, paste this block in the terminal: